 Frequently Asked Questions

 I hope to answer some of the questions that may be on your mind.
-If you still have unanswered questions, please contact me.
+If you still have unanswered questions I’m happy to help, so please contact me.

 How soon will I feel better?